coder-academy-students/major-project-3-alex-karolis/README.md

 # SuperSearch Application

-### Major Project for codefactory academy bootcamp
+## Major Project for codefactory academy bootcamp

+There are three options for checking out this project.

+### Online:

+Check out the heroku hosted front-end, minus a database unfortunately as rethinkDB costs money right now to host.
+Check back soon as I will be hardcoding some dummy data and spinning up the API shortly.

 Front end React-Redux application hosted @ https://salty-stream-21030.herokuapp.com/

+### Download it and play with it yourself.

+Follow these steps:

 #### Clone Repository